 A few weeks ago I started noticing some troubling issues with my then-beloved Logitech G19 gaming keyboard.
 A few of the keys were starting to stick a little, which was becoming troublesome for typing, and even more frustrating for gaming.
 I started to troubleshoot the issue by cleaning the keyboard — first with some compressed air, then when that didn’t work…I popped the keys off to have a look.
 The keyboard was really pretty clean, with no foreign objects nestled beneath the plagued keys.

 The term “rubber dome keyboard” was something I had been unaware of up until about 2 weeks ago.
 I had always just thought all keyboards were pretty much the same, aside from all of the added bells and whistles you get with some of the fancier multimedia ones, such as my G19.
 After a few search engine queries, Google ended up leading me down a rabbit hole – introducing me to the mysterious and wonderful world of mechanical keyboards.
 For those of you, like me – who were more or less oblivious to this subtle, yet distinct difference in input devices – here’s a brief overview of rubber dome vs mechanical keyboards.

 Rubber Dome Keyboards

 A rubber dome keyboard uses a single rubber mat in the keyboard tray with raised domes for each individual key.
 When a user presses a key, the dome pushes down to connect two pieces of metal – completing the circuit which registers the particular key press.

 Rubber dome keyboards are also pretty durable.
 You can spill a soda on a rubber dome keyboard, and apart from things getting a little sticky…there’s usually no harm done.
 Also, because they’re typically pretty affordable, they’re easily replaced once they become a little worse for wear.

 Mechanical keyboards utilize a mechanical switch beneath each and every key on the keyboard.
 These types of keyboards were pretty standard back in the 70’s and 80’s, before PC manufacturers made the switch to the more economical and less ‘clackity’ rubber dome keyboards in the 90s.
 However, they are still widely used today in many business settings that depend upon accuracy and efficiency, e.g, legal, financial, medical and other service-related industries.

 Mechanical keyboards utilize an independent mechanical switch beneath each and every key.
 This mechanical switch system provides for a very smooth, precise and tactile feel when typing.
 Pressing a key on a mechanical keyboard has a very smooth and accurate feel, rather than the “mushy” feel you get from a rubber dome keyboard.
 The term mushy may be a bit of an exaggeration, but it’s commonly used when describing the sensation of typing on a rubber dome keyboard.

 Mechanical Keyboard Switches

-To suit the varying needs of individuals and to offer a more tailored typing experience, mechanical switch keyboards are offered with a variety of different switch types.
+To suit the varying needs of individuals, and to offer a more tailored typing experience, mechanical switch keyboards are offered with a variety of different switch types.
 The main differences between the various switches are: the force required to press the key -and- the point at which the key stroke actuates, i.e., when the character registers on your screen.
 After doing a great deal of research on mechanical keyboards, I found that the popular switch types are made by a company called Cherry, and that the switches are called: black, blue, brown, clear and red.
 Cherry, the company that manufactures the switches, uses color identifiers to differentiate the various switch types.

 The color is in reference to the color of plastic used for the actual switch mechanism beneath the keycap, with each key switch having a different actuation type.
 Of these five: black, blue and brown are generally the most popular and widely used amongst manufacturers of mechanical keyboards.

 Differences Between Black, Blue and Brown Switches